Christiane Zschommler

 Boris Johnson, This Morning, 5 March 2020

-I saw moments of light and shadow inside my home and set myself the challenge to photograph shapes created by the natural light on a daily basis.
+During Lockdown, I saw moments of light and shadow inside my home and set myself the challenge to photograph shapes created by the natural light on a daily basis; this ritual lasted more than a year and helped me to find a focus.

-Despite the higher numbers of casualties since March 2020 in the UK, it seemed the covid victims were unable to generate a sense of national loss and tragedy as in times of war.
-Is that because of the news coverage, dominated by statistics, graphs and curves?
+During March to May 2020, we witnessed fatalities in the UK rapidly increasing.
+Despite the higher numbers of casualties, it seemed the Covid victims were unable to generate a sense of national loss and tragedy as in times of war.
+Is that because of the news coverage, dominated by statistics, graphs, and curves?
 Or is it a survival instinct to function amidst adversity?
+A single death is a tragedy; thousands of avoidable deaths can’t be dismissed as a statistic, and the shock of mass mortality can’t be covered up and dismissed.

 Each panel ( 1.14m h X 1.34 m w ) contains 24 images organised in 6 columns.
 Continuous red, white or blue thread is hovering over the panels, representing the corona virus fatalities in the UK for each day in a criss cross pattern.
 For the period from 22nd March 2020 to 9th April 2021, 152431cm coloured thread hovering over 16 panels with 384 photographs.